Skip to main content

 But if you have a head that is significantly longer from front to back than it is from side to side, you might need to go to a 59 or 60 to avoid it being painful on the forehead.
 In doing so, though, you may well find that you need to put in thicker cheek pads to make up for the fact that it may be a little generous on the width front.
 A slightly thinner headlining might, of course, potentially prevent you from needing to go to a larger helmet.

-Of course, different helmet brands fit slightly differently, and it may well be that if an Arai doesn’t fit you well, a Shoei or a Shark might.
+Of course, different helmet brands fit slightly differently, and it may well be that if an Arai helmet doesn’t fit you well, a Shoei helmet or a Schuberth helmet might.
 But this notwithstanding, what is important to us is that a helmet has the facility for us to fit different thicknesses of head lining and cheek pad.

 If somebody has a ‘pear-shaped’ face we may need to fit thicker cheekpads.
 But If somebody has a fuller face, we may need to do exactly the opposite, and fit thinner ones.